Topics Map > Services > Security

 Peer to Peer Applications

 Peer to Peer technology has been around now for a few years.
-Applications such as BitTorrent, iMesh, eDonkey, and Grokster use a series of computers as a network allowing individuals to share files back and forth between each other without relying on a central location.
+Applications such as BitTorrent and PopcornTime use a series of computers as a network allowing individuals to share files back and forth between each other without relying on a central location.
 These networks create a very stable and reliable way to share information; however, there is a dark side to this sharing of information.

 - Many of peer-to-peer applications rely on high bandwidth providers, such as university systems, to provide a high quality of service for their downloads.
 When these applications are run on high bandwidth networks the networks provide very fast downloads.
 At the same time, the heavy use of bandwidth degrades the network for legitimate uses of the university network such as research and business use

 - File sharing is exactly that: sharing of files.
 These programs are designed to share files, but improperly configured applications can make any–or possibly all files on your computer–available to anyone else using the same P2P network as you.
-We have seen tax records, social security cards, immigration records, bank account statements, and other very sensitive information shared with the P2P online world.
+We have seen tax records, social security cards, immigration records, bank account statements, and other very sensitive information shared on the Internet.